PiKatso/volunteer-tracker/README.md

 ### Installing

 Installation is quick and easy!
-First you can open this link <!--HEROKU LINK HERE--> to see the webpage in action live online.
-Or you can clone this repository to your machine, navigate to the file path in your terminal, and run 'app.rb' by typing '$ruby app.rb'.
-If you chose to clone the repository, after you run 'app.rb' you will need to copy the localhost path into your web browswer.
+You can clone this repository to your machine, navigate to the file path in your terminal, and run 'app.rb' by typing '$ruby app.rb'.
+If you chose to clone the repository, after you run 'app.rb' you will need to copy the localhost path into your web browser.
 The standard localhost for Sinatra is port 4567

 ###Data Base Setup